 After a series of acquisitions including Talkland, Peoples Phone, AirTouch Communications, Vodafone change its name to Vodafone AirTouch.

 In 1999, Vodafone AirTouch merged with Orange to form the company Verizon Wireless.

 In 2000 after deciding to divest the Orange brand, the Company changed its name back to Vodafone Group – a name the Company has stuck with ever since.

-As one of the world’s largest internet payment platforms, the story of PayPal is one of a enormous success, although, for the original founders, it was not always smooth sailing.
+As one of the world’s largest internet payment platforms, the story of PayPal is one of an enormous success – although for the original founders, it was not always smooth sailing.

 In 2002, PayPal was purchased by eBay for a staggering $1.5 billion.

-History tells us that to develop an iconic and enduring brand name is rarely an easy feat, often taking two, three, even more, goes to get it right.
+History tells us that developing an iconic and enduring brand name is rarely an easy feat, often taking two, three, or even more goes to get it right.
 However, when you do get it right, the dividends pay handsomely.